 Sweet potatoes are a great source of beta-carotene.
 The body converts this compound into vitamin A, which is linked to good hair health.

-Avocados are delicious, nutritious and a great source of healthy fats.
-They are also an excellent source of vitamin E, which may promote hair growth.
+Avocados are an excellent source of vitamin E, which can encourage hair growth.
 One medium avocado (about 200 grams) provides 21% of your daily vitamin E needs.

 What’s more, avocados are a great source of essential fatty acids.
 These fats cannot be produced by the body but are essential building blocks of your cells.
 A deficiency in essential fatty acids has been linked to hair loss.